Start Here: If You’ve Been Overthinking, Stuck, or Trying to Figure Yourself Out

 Final Thought

-If you’re here, there’s a reason.
+If you're here, there's probably a reason.

-Not because something is “wrong” with you—
+Not because something is wrong with you—

-But because something you’ve been doing to cope…
+but because something you've been doing to cope...

 is no longer working.